Lawrence-lugs/Lawrence-lugs.github.io/EEE1051s2223/module1.md

 1. What do you think qualifies as a computer?
 2. Try to describe what happens when you press the keys on your keyboard.
 3. What happens when your computer doesn't have an OS?
-4. Do research and find out:
-   1. What is the BIOS?
+4. What is the BIOS?
 5. Where does the GPU come into play?

 <hr><br>